-The facilitator writes the letter/syllable Y,y in capital and lowercase on a flashcard and puts it on the wall.
+The facilitator write the letter/syllable L l in capital and lower case on a flashcard and puts it on the wall.

-The facilitator: The sound of this letter is /y/
+I do The facilitator: The sound of this letter is /l/

-The facilitator and the girls: The sound of this letter is /y/

-Only the girls: The sound of

-Some girls with difficulties: The sound this letter is /y/ of this letter is /y/
+The facilitator and the girls: The sound of this letter is /l/ You do Only the girls: The sound of this letter is /l/ You do Some girls with difficulties: The sound of this letter is /l/

-Ye, yε, yi, yɔ yo, yayera, yiye, yare, yaya,yiw
+laa ləi

+libiln naawol

+lijuul nŋaal

+limual mbonbuan

+gol ween

-- Ask individual girls to read out one syllable or word each - Help girls that have difficulties reading by decoding it into syllables or letters. - Say 'Let's read together' and point to the letter while saying 'The sound of the syllable/letter is 'y'.
-If the girl does not know the sound of the syllable, go to the letter level. - Only say the sounds if the girl does not know them or if she does not know how to blend them together.
+- Ask individual girls to read out one syllable or word each - Help girls that have difficulties reading by decoding it into syllables or letters. - Say ́Let ́s read together ́ and point to the letter while saying ́The sound of the syllable/letter is l ́ if the girl does not know the sound of syllable, go to the letter level. - Only say the sounds if the girls does not know them or if she does not know how to blend them together.